 Do you have availability on our wedding day?

 Obvious I know, but it's amazing how you can forget this at the start of a conversation.
 You maybe in such a hurry to get quotes from suppliers, that you forget to ask if their free first.
-It would be so disappointing to feel happy with all their answers then you are unable to use them!
+It would be so disappointing to feel happy with all their answers then you are unable to use them because they turn out to be booked already!

 Do you have a brochure/price list you can send us?